Neeraj-tk/Library-Management-System/README.md

 # Library-Management-System
-This repo implements a library management system which maintains details of books and members of a library efficeintly uing B-tree
+This repository implements a Library Management System which maintains details of books and members of a library efficeintly uing B-tree
 It implements the following features :
    * **Add new books to the database**
    * **Add new members to the database**